 How to protect one spouse’s share of a joint tax refund when the IRS can take it

-The spouse who doesn’t owe a debt may be able to claim his or her share of the tax refund with a request to the IRS
+The spouse who doesn’t owe a debt may be able to claim his or her share of the tax refund using an injured spouse claim.

 Sometimes, when spouses file a joint return and one spouse owes a debt, the IRS will take all or part of the refund to pay the debt.
 The most common scenario is when one spouse owes a debt subject to federal offset, such as past-due child support or past-due student loans, and the other spouse isn’t liable for the debt.